Learn about the recovery treatment known as cupping, and how you can use your CBD product to maximize its benefits.

 CBD can help maximize the recovery benefits of your cupping treatments by promoting balance in your systems.

-CBD, an all-natural and non-intoxicating cannabinoid derived from cannabis, is used as a dietary supplement for supporting your body’s endocannabinoid system.
+CBD, an all-natural and non-intoxicating cannabinoid derived from cannabis, is used to support your body’s endocannabinoid system.
 The endocannabinoid system, or ECS, is one of the largest self-regulating networks.
 Everything from immune system response, metabolism, mood, sleep, coordination and more is kept balanced and running optimally by the endocannabinoid system.

 How well your ECS keeps functions balanced plays a direct role in your athletic performance and ability to recovery quickly.